Health care bill debate and vote: What happens now

 - Republican leaders are hoping changes they made won over enough votes

-(CNN)The House Rules Committee cleared Friday morning the Republicans' health care bill to repeal and replace Obamacre out of committee by a vote of 9-3, setting up for a final floor vote later in the day.
+(CNN)The House Rules Committee cleared Friday morning the Republicans' health care bill to repeal and replace Obamacare out of committee by a vote of 9-3, setting up for a final floor vote later in the day.

 The committee set up the parameters for the debate for the House floor vote: